kclejeune/HowDrinkAmI/README.md

 # How Drink am I?
+a project for HackCWRU 2018
 ## What You Need to Know
-Created for hackCWRU 2018 -
-We aim to provide a convenient solution to prevent binge drinking.
-Using a simple linear regression model, we can correlate the delay from a base reaction time with blood alcohol levels.
-The first time the user opens the app, they will be asked to complete a simple test that takes no longer than 30 seconds in order to establish a base reaction time.
-Once this has been initiated, the next time the user accesses the app and has been drinking, they can take the test to see what their blood alcohol level is.
-The goal of the app is to allow users to see when they have had too much to drink, or when it is ok to have more.
+We provide a simplistic, research driven solution to prevent binge drinking.
+Using a linear regression model, we can correlate an individual's "choice reaction time," or CRT, (a choice which requires both physical and cognitive processing) with their blood alcohol concentration.
+Upon first use, users will be asked to complete a simple test that takes no longer than 30 seconds to establish a base reaction time.
+Once this data is collected, the app can properly function.
+When a user begins drinking, they will perform the same test from before, using the change from a baseline as an independent variable.
+We aim to help users drink safely, hopefully reducing the ever growing issue of alcohol abuse among collegiate youth.

 ## Getting Started
 HowDrinkAmI can be accessed by mobile site: